Turgut Özal: Presidency (1989–1993)

 On 9 November 1989, Özal became the eighth President of Turkey elected by the Grand National Assembly of Turkey and the first president to be born in the Republic of Turkey rather than the Ottoman Empire.

 With the dissolution of the Soviet Union, Özal made an effort to found alliances with the Turkic countries of Central Asia as well as Azerbaijan in the South Caucasus.

 He was also a keen proponent of the country's rapprochement with the Middle East and the Muslim countries.
 Ozal was very supportive of the Gulf War, urging President George H. W. Bush to go to war with Iraq, with which Turkey shared a border.
 He said that Saddam Hussein "must go" and called him "more dangerous than Gaddafi."

 Özal's free market instinct perhaps defined some of his greatest achievements - the opening up of the Turkish economy.
 At a stroke, capital controls were abolished - Turks could take out or bring in whatever declared foreign currency they wished.
 He also liberalized the foreign exchange regime and embarked on one of the most aggressive and ambitious export-driven policies anywhere in post-war history.

 The watchword of this campaign was "Export-or-Die".
 Turkish contractors such as Kutlutaş, Enka, STFA and Tekfen, to name but a few, alone amassed $20 billion worth of contracts in the Gulf Cooperation Council (GCC) and Libyan markets in the 1980–1990 decade.

-President Turgut Özal agreed to negotiations with the Kurdistan Workers' Party.
+President Turgut Özal agreed to negotiations with the Kurdistan Workers' Party (PKK).
 Apart from Özal, himself half-Kurdish, few Turkish politicians were interested, nor was more than a part of the PKK itself.
-A first round occurred in the early 90s, and led to a cease-fire declaration by the PKK on 20 March 1993.
+A first round occurred in the early 90s, and led to a cease-fire declaration by the PKK on 17 March 1993.
 After the president's death on 17 April 1993, in suspicious circumstances, the hope of reconciliation evaporated, and the Castle Plan, which Özal had opposed, was enacted.
 Some journalists and politicians maintain that Özal's death was part of a covert military coup in 1993 aimed at stopping the peace plans.

 Özal had a firm vision of a Turkey straddling as a bridge between Asia and Europe – a modern and scientific Turkey.
 He strongly believed that Islam is compatible with democracy and accountability, and that a Muslim country can also be modern, scientific and progressive.